 - Nickel Backs are too small to shed blocks

-Players like Gronk, Kelce, and Olsen are big enough to run block in a physical manner, but also athletic enough to catch passes in the open.
+Players like Gronk, Kelce, and Olsen are big enough to block physically and athletic enough to catch passes in the open.

 As the H-back position becomes increasingly popular, some experts believe the fullback position will eventually die off.

 If the game continues to innovate, we may see a new letter position become the new stable in both the run and pass game.

-It’s always good to keep an open mind when learning these systems as they may change as the game evolves!
+It’s always good to keep an open mind when learning these systems, as they may change as the game evolves!